 There is no time like the present to start planning for the future.
 Bright eyed, energetic young minds may be years away from college or career, but what they learn today will shape how they perform in the jobs of tomorrow.
 The Consortium works with educators, administrators, workforce and economic development leaders to create a pipeline of qualified, trained workers, for the jobs of today and tomorrow.
 The shape and face of the workforce is changing and over the next few decades the workforce will become increasingly automated.
 The United States will need many more STEM graduates to fill those jobs than are currently available.
-Check out the video to learn more about "The Future of Work."
+Check out the videos below to learn more about "The Future of Work" and "Success in the New Economy."

 Visit the following website pages to learn more about how WTxEC is helping to build a sustainable economic engine, meeting energy related and STEM needs in West Texas.